 About Wishapick: Tickety Boo and the Black Trunk

 Trying to recall his mother’s stories about “the Breath of All Good Things”—anything to shed light on his current situation—Jack wishes he’d paid better attention rather than mock the tales as childish myths…and that he’d waited to enter the trunk with his sister, Lilly, so they could at least face this together.

 Like L. Frank Baum’s Oz and C. S. Lewis’s Narnia, M. M. Allen brings to life the fantastical world of Wishapick—a land of courageous animals ruled by a cruel rattlesnake king who has condemned the villagers to live without light.
-Chosen as the reluctant hero to save the villagers, Jack must face terrifying creatures and overwhelming odds if he wants to help his new friends—and return home himself.
+Chosen as the reluctant hero to save the villagers, Jack must face terrifying creatures and overwhelming odds to help his new friends and return home.

 “… a breathy and fantastical storytelling style, imaginations will flourish and the tale will be enjoyed by kids ages 8-12 who enjoy the genre of fantasy.”—The Children’s Book Review

 Wishapick: Tickety Boo and the Black Trunk is available on Amazon.

 Be sure to check out the companion music CD, Wishapick, for purchase or download from DeborahWynne.com.